Winds Auditions

 Exercise Packet: 16th Timing, Snare Drum Part, forte dynamic, 120bpm

-All video submissions must include an audible metronome, marking time, and a view of the performers entire body.
+Any video submissions must include an audible metronome, marking time (if applicable), and a view of the performers entire body.
 The feet must be visible to ensure precision while marking time.
-Additionally, the submissions should be performed on real instruments.
-If this is impossible, performers auditioning for the snare line, tenor line, and/ or bass line may use a practice pad.
-If auditioning for tenors without an actual instrument, please use a tenor pad.
-If auditioning for cymbals without actual instruments, clapping the rhythm while marking time is acceptable.
+Submissions should be performed on real instruments, if possible.